 Serviced apartments are great for short-term stay and are available for a few days, a few weeks or a few months and many people opt for them when they come to Qatar for the first few months while they find themselves housing that they like and is within their budget.

 Apartments may come in 1, 2, 3 or 4 bedrooms.
 Many of the newer buildings now come equipped with a gym, a lobby area and, if you’re lucky, there may be a pool as well.

-A compound is like a mini-community and the villas may be single storey, but most are double storey.
+A compound is like a mini-community and the villas may be single-storey or double-storey.
 Within the four walls of the compound, you can find some or all of the following: a play area for the children, a gym, a swimming pool, a supermarket and a community club.
 It’s great if you have children as they can play safely outside and most compounds are gated with security guards manning the gates.

 Stand-alone villas are usually more expensive than villas in compounds.
 They are more spacious and bigger and may come with a nice garden.
 You’ll be secluded from the rest of the world as the villa will be walled with an entrance and a driveway.
 If you’re lucky, there may even be a swimming pool in your backyard!

-You can find a number of licensed estate agents in Qatar online which have divided their accommodation listings based on price, location, number of bedrooms, type of accommodation and so on.
+You can find a number of licensed real estate agents in Qatar online who have divided their accommodation listings based on price, location, the number of bedrooms, type of accommodation, and so on.
 When you find something you like, you can e-mail them or call them and go check out the properties.

 Keep in mind that if you rent a place through an agent, you will be charged a fee by them.

 These are some of the real estate agents you could reach out to:

 If you go through the Classified section of the different newspapers in Qatar, you will also find listings of available accommodation in different parts of Doha and even other areas of Qatar listed by real estate agents and owners.
 Give them a call, and check out the properties.